James Lavino was born in Philadelphia.

 His film/tv music includes scores for Oscar-nominated and Emmy-winning HBO documentaries.
 He has written songs for Disney, and has twice collaborated with Radiohead’s Colin Greenwood.
 His music for the opening ceremony of the National 9/11 Museum in New York City was an integral part of President Obama’s museum-dedication speech.

-Current and upcoming film work includes Todd Solondz’s Wiener-Dog (starring Greta Gerwig, Danny DeVito, Ellen Burstyn & Julie Delpy); Camille Thoman’s You Were Never Here (starring Mireille Enos & Sam Shepard); and the HBO/BBC documentary Unlocking the Cage, directed by D.A.
+Recent and upcoming film work includes Todd Solondz’s Wiener-Dog (starring Greta Gerwig, Danny DeVito, Ellen Burstyn & Julie Delpy); Camille Thoman’s Never Here (starring Mireille Enos & Sam Shepard); and the HBO/BBC documentary Unlocking the Cage, directed by D.A.
 Pennebaker & Chris Hegedus.

 Lavino’s choral and concert music has been performed throughout Europe and the USA, and has been broadcast on NPR, the BBC, and Classic FM.
 Commissions include pieces for the choirs of Westminster Abbey; St Paul’s Cathedral (London); Merton College, Oxford; and Exmoor Singers of London.